glennhenry/cs-notes/docs/theory-of-computation-and-automata/11-complexity-theory/complexity-theory.md

 ##### Co-NP

-- Co-NP : Complement of NP
+- Co-NP: Complement of NP
 - It consists of decision problems for which the "no" instances can be verified in polynomial time.
 - While NP focuses on verifying or checking if a solution is valid, Co-NP, on the other hand, does the opposite by verifying or checking if a solution is invalid or incorrect.